-Basic financial liabilities, including creditors, bank loans, loans from fellow group companies and preference shares that are classified as debt, are initially recognised at transaction price unless the arrangement constitutes a financing transaction, where the debt instrument is measured at the present value of the future payments discounted at a market rate.
+Basic financial liabilities, including creditors are initially recognised at transaction price unless the arrangement constitutes a financing transaction, where the instrument is measured at the present value of the future payments discounted at a market rate.
 Financial liabilities classified as payable within one year are not amortised.
-Debt instruments are subsequently carried at amortised cost, using an effective rate method.
+Instruments are subsequently carried at amortised cost, using an effective rate method.
 Trade creditors are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.

-1. Accounting Policies (continued)
+1. Accounting policies (continued)